Spaghetti-Software/cxx_plugins/docs/styleguide.md

 # Style Guide

+## Version Control

+### Versioning
+`MAJOR.MINOR.PATCH`
+Change of version meanings:
+`Major` - breaking changes to the interface were made `Minor` - no breaking changes to the interface(only new functionality) `Patch` - change of implementation(bug fixing)

+Version number should be synchronized between cmake(or other build systems if used) and git.
+To update git version use:
+`git tag -a "${MAJOR}.${MINOR}.${PATCH}"`

+### Branching

+All development branches should have the following naming convention:
+`dev/${domain}/${feature}`

+### Github Actions

+Github actions should be used to check build status and test code.

+`master` branch should use github servers for testing in order to make sure that no special configuration of machine is required to compile and run code.

+In order to reduce used hours on github all other branches should use self-hosted servers.

 ## Files

-> All rules apply ony to local files and aren't applied to external repositories
+> All rules apply ony to local files and aren't applied to external repositories.

 ##### All files should contain no spaces and capital letters
+**Exceptions:**
-Exceptions: readme files
++ readme files
++ CMakeLists.txt

 ##### Project file structure [dev]
 ```